Explore

 Elevated stress.
 Market conditions warrant caution.

-Diesel prices are trending upward, at historically high levels, highly synchronized nationwide.
+Diesel prices are volatile but directionless, at historically high levels, highly synchronized nationwide.

 Elevated stress suggests increased market uncertainty; consider scenario planning.